-The OCSP service uses a secure timestamp and a maximum validity period of 2 days to verify the freshness of the signed response.
+The OCSP service uses a secure timestamp and a maximum validity period as defined in section 4.9.10 to verify the freshness of the signed response.
 The next updates are available at least one day before the current period expires.
 The hash algorithm used for signing the OCSP responses is SHA2.